kubernetes-sigs/kubespray/docs/aws.md

 Variable|Type|Comment
 ---|---|---
 aws_zone|string|Force set the AWS zone.
-Recommended to leave blank. aws_vpc|string|The AWS VPC flag enables the possibility to run the master components on a different aws account, on a different cloud provider or on-premise.
+Recommended to leave blank. aws_vpc|string|The AWS VPC flag enables the possibility to run the controlplane components on a different aws account, on a different cloud provider or on-premise.
 If the flag is set also the KubernetesClusterTag must be provided aws_subnet_id|string|SubnetID enables using a specific subnet to use for ELB's aws_route_table_id|string|RouteTableID enables using a specific RouteTable aws_role_arn|string|RoleARN is the IAM role to assume when interaction with AWS APIs